 Finally, we pride ourselves on the success of our graduating art students, many of whom go on to some of the highest ranked art schools in the world.
 Our recent four graduating classes alone included art students who were accepted for study at the School of the Art Institute of Chicago, the Rhode Island School of Design, Parsons School of Design (New York City), Surrey Institute of Art and Design, the Central Saint Martins College of Art and Design in London and the Hong-Ik School of Art in Korea.
 These, like many before them, carry the long FIS legacy of rigorous art-related training with them as they enter the upper echelon of sophisticated, successful artists and designers worldwide.
 We wish them, and all of our students (young and old) success.

 We sincerely hope that you enjoy this opportunity to get to know us here in the Upper School Art Department at FIS.
 The site is maintained directly by the Head of the Visual Arts Department and is updated regularly.
-Below is a contact form and your comments are likewise sent directly to the Head of Visual Arts.
 So go ahead and click the different links at the top or bottom of these pages for a full tour of the Visual Arts Department.

 For a more comprehensive look at this study and some of its outcomes, go to our Curriculum page and read up on what we've discovered and in what directions this might guide us in our efforts for future Visual Arts students at the IB Diploma level in FIS or just click here.